FabianMaeurer/TensorCategories.jl/docs/src/ConcreteExamples/VectorSpaces.md

 VecG = graded_vector_spaces(G)

 # output
-Category of G-graded vector spaces over Rational field where G is Sym(6)
+Category of G-graded vector spaces over Rational field where G is Symmetric group of degree 6
 ```

 To add a non-trivial associator (twist) there is another constructor.